CompNet/Pang/README.md

 For each value of the parameter `k`, Pang will create a file `KResults.txt` containing the results of the classification and a file `KPatterns.txt` containing the patterns.

+ ## To Reconstruct all patterns for a dataset
+ If you want to reconstruct all patterns using SPMF for a dataset, you need to run the associated script in the `scripts` folder.
+This process involves pattern mining and post processing for each pattern and is therefore time consuming.
+Each file will be saved in the associated `data` folder.

 ## Data Format
 We use the same format as SPMF for the graph input files.
 Each graph is defined as follows: